timwingfield/config/README.md

 =======
 # Setup

-## EdgeCase Pairing Machines

-The following rake task will set up all necessary symbolic links in your home directory:

-    rake symlink:force

 ## Personal Usage

 Aside from .gitconfig, this configuration is not specific to EdgeCase pairing machines.
 To use on your personal machine, run the following rake task: